erhant/cryptist-2025-inference/src/01_introduction.typ

 - Interested in zero-knowledge cryptography for the last ~3 years, with a focus on developer tooling & Circom.

-This presentation is written in *Typst*, and is open-source at the link at the bottom of the slide.
+This presentation is written in *Typst*, and is open-source at the Github link at the bottom of the slide.

 == State of AI & LLMs